Surry County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Where to Request: You must request the hearing from the North Carolina Division of Motor Vehicles (DMV).
+• Where to Request: You must request the hearing from the North Carolina DMV.

-• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
-There is very little recourse if you miss this deadline.
-Act now!
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule.
+Act immediately to protect your driving privileges.

 Automatic License Suspension